discordjs/guide/guide/creating-your-bot/event-handling.md

 Node.js uses an event-driven architecture, making it possible to execute code when a specific event occurs.
 The discord.js library takes full advantage of this.
 You can visit the <DocsLink path="class/Client" /> documentation to see the full list of events.

-If you've followed the guide up to this point, your `index.js` file will have listeners for two events; `ready` and `interactionCreate`:
+If you've followed the guide up to this point, your `index.js` file will have listeners for two events: `ready` and `interactionCreate`.

 ```js
 const { Client, GatewayIntentBits } = require('discord.js');